SPBTV/might/README.md

 which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+We test `Might` against different versions of `ActiveRecord` and `Ransack` using [appraisal](https://github.com/thoughtbot/appraisal) gem.
+To regenerate gemfiles run:

+    $ appraisal install

+To run specs against all versions:

+    $ appraisal rake spec

 ## License

 Copyright 2015 SPB TV AG